NNLO QCD calculation of hadron multiplicities in light-quark jets at lepton colliders: Numerical Results

 In this section, we present numerical predictions for hadron multiplicities in light-quark jets.
 The SLD experiment at SLAC conducted measurements for the SIA process.
 In their SIA study~\cite{SLD:2003ogn}, momentum spectra for light charged hadrons are measured using a polarized electron beam colliding with a positron beam.
 Unless otherwise specified, the lepton collider center-of-mass energy is set to $\sqrt{s}=91.18 \,\text{GeV}$ and the magnitude of the $e^-$ beam polarization, defined as

 is fixed at $0.73$.
 Here, $N^{-}$ denotes the total number of events with left-handed electrons, and $N^{+}$ denotes the total number of events with right-handed electrons.
-At the parton level, only the three light quark flavors ($u$, $d$, and $s$) are considered for the electroweak vertices.
+At the parton level, only the three light-quark flavors ($u$, $d$, and $s$) are considered for the electroweak vertices.
 Events are accepted if $\text{cos}\theta_{\vec{h}\vec{n}}>0$ and $0.15<n_z<0.71$.
-Therefore, the measured hadron multiplicities can be formally expressed as:
+Therefore, the measured hadron multiplicities can be formally expressed as

 where $q$ in the symbol $R_{h}^{q}$ represents light-flavor quark jets (quark-tagged hemisphere) and $h$ represents light charged hadrons.
-For brevity, we focus on the $h=K^-$ spectra. $\sigma$ is the inclusive total cross section for SIA incorporating the specified additional kinematic cuts, which is calculated separately using other programs~\cite{NNLOJET:2025rno}.
+For brevity, we focus on the $h=K^-$ spectra. $\sigma$ is the inclusive total cross section for SIA incorporating the specified additional kinematic cuts $F(\text{cos}\theta_{\vec{n}})=\Theta(n_z-0.15)\,\Theta(0.71-n_z)$, which could be calculated using the P2B method.
+Similar to Eq.~\eqref{eq:4}, the expression for $\sigma$ based on the P2B method can be written as

+where $\theta_{q}$ is the angle between the outgoing quark $q$ and the incoming electron. $\sigma$ can also be calculated separately using other programs~\cite{NNLOJET:2025rno}, showing good agreement with the results obtained from the P2B method.
 Before comparing with the data from SLD, we first demonstrate the validity of our P2B-based calculation.